-Our heart is the most precious gift Allah (glorified and exalted be He) has bestowed upon us, because it’s our heart where remembrance of Allah (glorified and exalted be He) rests.
-Hardships in life are meant to make one closer to Allah (glorified and exalted be He) and are meant to purify us.
-Times of distress can help us realize how weak and fragile we are, and how much we depend on Allah (glorified and exalted be He) for guidance.
+Our heart is the most precious gift Allah has bestowed upon us, because it’s our heart where remembrance of Allah rests.
+Hardships in life are meant to make one closer to Allah and are meant to purify us.
+Times of distress can help us realize how weak and fragile we are, and how much we depend on Allah for guidance.

 1. Offer Salah

 Salah is the ultimate source of peace.
 When you offer Salah, it’s actually a confession you are making that you alone can’t resolve your problems, because you are weak, fragile and easily broken.
 You are resting your faith on a Higher Power that’s Constant, Timeless and Divine – The Source.

 Prolong your sajda (prostration).
 When you bow down and submit to your Ilah (one God), you are actually surrendering before the Source, Who has been waiting for you to return.
 This feeling of submission tears down the sickness in heart.
 And all that’s left in the heart is Allah’s love for which the heart was manufactured.

 Qur’an is a reminder.
 The verses of Qur’an are miraculous.
 Reciting Qur’an or even listening to recitation is beneficial.
 It rejuvenates the bond between our soul and Allah , bringing us closer and more content with Allah .
 The theme of Qur’an is insaan (Man) and the literal meaning of the word insaan is the forgetful one.
 The Qur’an was sent down to serve as a reminder to our forgetful souls.

 “Certainly, We have brought to them a Book (The Qur’an) which We have explained in detail with knowledge – a guidance and a mercy to people who believe” [7:52]

 Allah also says in the Qur’an: